timmcca-be/Generic-Blog/README.md

 ## Future Goals

-- Create a collection of automated tests to run after each change before committing
 - Create and implement a front-end using React and Bootstrap
 - Implement a database migration solution so that the database can be changed without having to be recreated